 - when we are not allowed failure we have to erect barriers to shield ourselves from it.
 We then have to deal with our own risk aversion and often wonder why we have this problem.

 Failure And Openness To Life

 We all know that change is inevitable in life.
-Unfortunately, people are good at defining life and culture in such a way as to minimize change and minimize the pain that sometimes comes with it.
-Rigid rules, roles and cultural expectations may make people safe through conformity but they also invite disaster when realities change and people cannot adapt.
+Unfortunately, we often define life and culture in such a way as to minimize change and the pain that sometimes comes with it.
+Rigid rules, roles, and cultural expectations may make people safe through conformity but they also invite disaster when realities change and people cannot adapt.
 Loss and failure are just part of adaptation and being able to be resilient in the face of needed change is an important skill of mature individuals.

-Being open to any information making its way to you is important is you are to be grounded, accurate about what is going on around you, constructive in your boundary setting and other decisions.
+Being open to new information is important if you are to be grounded, accurate about what is going on around you, and constructive in your boundary setting and other decisions.

 The Good In Loss